SciML/Catalyst.jl/README.md

 ## Breaking changes and new features

-**NOTE:** version 13 is a breaking release, with changes to simplify the DSL notation while also adding more features, changes to how chemical species are specified symbolically when directly building `ReactionSystem`s, and changes that simplify how to include ODE or algebraic constraint equation.
+**NOTE:** version 14 is a breaking release, prompted by the release of ModelingToolkit.jl version 9.
+This caused several breaking changes in how Catalyst models are represented and interfaced with.

 Breaking changes and new functionality are summarized in the [HISTORY.md](HISTORY.md) file.